mafflerbach/testonaut/README.md

 Testonaut is still in beta phases, so there is no absolute brain afk installation.
 There is also some requirements for the runtime.

-you need git and an apache installation with php greater then 5.3 with additional modules fileinfo and imagemagick.
+you need git and an apache installation with php greater then 5.3 with additional modules ldap, fileinfo and imagemagick.
 For dependencies installation you need a composer too.

     git clone https://github.com/mafflerbach/testonaut.git
     composer install